cleggypdc/pimcore-asset-bridge/README.md

 # Pimcore Asset Bridge

+# 🚧🚫 DO NOT USE IN PRODUCTION 🚫🚧

+> **Warning!**
+> This project is a work in progress, still full of TODOs, missing features, untested code paths, and possibly haunted daemon processes. 👻
+>
+> If you try to deploy this without understanding what it does, you will probably lose files, your sanity, and possibly your last shred of patience.
+>
+> **Proceed at your own risk!**
+> (Or even better — fork it, contribute, and help make it stable!)
+>
+> ---

 **AssetBridge** connects external file systems to Pimcore’s Digital Asset Management (DAM) system in real-time.

 It consists of: